 NYAMA/BrandSpark Survey: Marketers Focusing on Mobile and Consumer-Generated Content Strategies into 2017

 BOSTON – Nov.
-29, 2016 — The New York American Marketing Association (NYAMA) and BrandSpark today announced in conjunction with Dapresy, a global provider of data visualization and data integration software, that the results of the first annual NYAMA/BrandSpark American Marketers Survey are available online.
+29, 2016 — The New York American Marketing Association (NYAMA) and BrandSpark today announced in conjunction with Dapresy, a global provider of data visualization software, that the results of the first annual NYAMA/BrandSpark American Marketers Survey are available online.

 The survey captures the views of more than 650 marketers across the United States, representing a range of major industries.
 Marketers shared their overall strategy, key tactics, challenges, successes, media spend intentions and ROI perceptions.